JSB2010/final-exam-grade-calculator/README.md

 6. **Customize settings** in the settings tab to adjust display preferences
 7. **Export your data** to save your progress or share with others

+## 📚 Canvas LMS Import

+You can import your classes directly from Canvas.

+1. Choose **Import from LMS** in the calculator.
+2. Select **Kent Denver School** or choose **Custom Canvas URL** and enter your school's Canvas address.
+3. Create an access token in Canvas:
+   - Open **Account → Settings**.
+   - Click **New Access Token** and follow the prompts.
+   - Copy the generated token.
+4. Paste the token into the dialog and import your classes.

 ## 📊 Grade Calculation Logic

 The application uses the following formula to calculate the required score on a final exam: